brihadeesh/brihadeesh.github.io/content/blog/the-sourcehut-builds-dilemma.md

 hopefully a lot more to come!

 {{< figure src="/images/bougainvillea_night.jpg" alt="a blooming Bougainvillea tree at night" caption="A blooming bougainvillea tree at night.
 Photo by Brihadeesh S, April 2023" >}}

+In other news, I've moved to a new theme for the blog.
+I now use a fully personalised version of the [Congo](https://github.com/jpanther/congo) theme.
+So now there's an optional dark theme too.
+The blog also uses a new typeface: [Monorale](https://github.com/samvk/monorale-raleway-sober), a font based on [Raleway](https://github.com/impallari/Raleway).
+I find it a lot more comfortable for reading online.